Terms and conditions

 Suite 210, 517 Tenth Avenue SW

-If you are not satisfied with the National Energy Board’s response to your privacy concern, you may wish to contact the Office of the Privacy Commissioner by telephone at 1-800-282-1376.
+If you are not satisfied with the Canada Energy Regulator’s response to your privacy concern, you may wish to contact the Office of the Privacy Commissioner by telephone at 1-800-282-1376.

 To improve the functionality of Government of Canada websites, certain files (such as open source libraries, images and scripts) may be delivered automatically to your browser via a trusted third-party server or content delivery network.
 The delivery of these files is intended to provide a seamless user experience by speeding response times and avoiding the need for each visitor to download these files.
 Where applicable, specific privacy statements covering these files are included in our Privacy Notice.

 Links to websites not under the control of the Government of Canada, are provided solely for the convenience of our website visitors.
-It is not an endorsement by the NEB.
-The NEB is not responsible for, nor does it guarantee the accuracy, currency or reliability of the content of such websites.
+It is not an endorsement by the CER.
+The CER is not responsible for, nor does it guarantee the accuracy, currency or reliability of the content of such websites.

 Visitors should also be aware that information offered by non-Government of Canada sites to which this website links is not subject to the Privacy Act or the Official Languages Act and may not be accessible to persons with disabilities.
 The information offered may be available only in the language(s) used by the sites in question.
 Your use and access to these non-Government of Canada websites will be governed by the service provider’s own terms of service and policies, such as privacy.